commitdev/zero-aws-eks-stack/templates/terraform/README.md

 - When to use the Terraform Kuberenetes Provider and when to use manifests?

-    - Use the Terraform Kubernetes Provider (`provider "kubernetes"`) whenever you are provisioning a resource that could be considered relatively static (think Ingress, RoleBinding, CluterRoleBinding, etc).
+    - Use the Terraform Kubernetes Provider (`provider "kubernetes"`) whenever you are provisioning a resource that could be considered relatively static (think Ingress, RoleBinding, ClusterRoleBinding, etc).

-    - Use conventional Kubernetes manifests / `kubectl` when provisioning resouirces that could be considered dynamic (think Deployments).
+    - Use conventional Kubernetes manifests / `kubectl` when provisioning resources that could be considered dynamic (think Deployments).

 ## Application